QuizandSurveyMaster/quiz_master_next/CONTRIBUTING.md

 If you are reporting a bug, please follow these guidlines first to see if any of these resolves the issue.
 * Switch to the default theme such as Twenty Fifteen, does your problem still persist?
 * De-activate all other plugins, does your problem still persist?
-	* If that solves the problem, re-activate your plugins one at a time and test is the problem re-appears.
+	* If that solves the problem, re-activate your plugins one at a time and test if the problem re-appears.
 If so, let us know which plugin caused it.
 * Try switching to another browser.
 Does your problem still persist?

 ## Making Changes